-Net cash provided by or used in financing activities is primarily attributable to proceeds from our Revolving Credit Facility, offset by repurchases of outstanding common stock, payments on our Term Loans and Revolving Credit Facility, deferred financing costs and payments related to employee share-based compensation payroll taxes.
+Net cash provided by financing activities is primarily attributable to proceeds from our Revolving Credit Facility, offset by repurchases of outstanding common stock, deferred financing costs and payments related to employee share-based compensation payroll taxes.

-In the first six months of fiscal year 2024, we paid \$2.4 million for employee share-based compensation payroll taxes.
-In the first six months of fiscal year 2023, we paid \$5.6 million for employee share-based compensation payroll taxes and received proceeds of \$0.6 million from the exercise of stock options.
+In the first three months of fiscal year 2024, we paid \$1.6 million for employee share-based compensation payroll taxes.
+In the first three months of fiscal year 2023, we paid \$4.6 million for employee share-based compensation payroll taxes and received proceeds of \$0.4 million from the exercise of stock options.
 We do not directly control the timing of the exercise of stock options.
 Such exercises are independent decisions made by grantees and are influenced most directly by the stock price and the expiration dates of stock option awards.
 Such proceeds are difficult to forecast, resulting from several factors that are outside our control.
 We believe that such proceeds will remain a nominal source of cash in the future.